kirjavascript/TetrisGYM/README.md

 ## Bugfixes

-TetrisGYM fixes some well known bugs in the oridinal game;
+TetrisGYM fixes some well known bugs in the original game;

 - Resetting during a tetris no longer creates an invalid state
 - Level numbers are correct past level 29